 The ‘We demand better’ march will assemble from 10.30am in Portland Place, start at 12 noon and gather for a rally in Parliament Square at 1pm https://www.tuc.org.uk/DemandBetter

-“Trade unionists will be coming together tomorrow to demand a new deal for working people.
-Now is a crucial time for working people to make their voices heard.
-The Government is not listening to the trade union movement and fighting among themselves over Brexit, but not focussing on getting a deal that will secure jobs and benefit workers.
+“Trade unionists will be coming together on Saturday to demand a new deal for working people in the midst of the worst cost of living crisis for over 40 years.
+Now is a crucial time for working people to make their voices heard, because the Government is not listening.

-“As the trade union movement we stand up for millions of working people all over the UK and together we demand a new deal for working people.”
+“This march demands better than a PM who appears to be more concerned with his own job security than anybody else’s and a Chancellor who has done too little too late to tackle the cost of living crisis.
+It’s time for change.
+We, as the trade union movement, stand up for millions of working people all over the UK and together we demand a new deal for working people.”

 Notes for editors: